TavstalDev/BungeeAFK/docs/docs/configuration.md

 movement-pattern:
   disabled-servers: [lobby, survival]
 ```

+#### Clear After (`movement-pattern.clear-after`)
+Time after which an individual movement is cleared and therefore cannot be used for analyzing patterns.
+This is to prevent high memory usage and to ensure that only recent movements are considered.
+If set to 600, movements older than 10 minutes will not be considered for pattern detection.
+If set to 0, movements will never be cleared and will be kept in memory indefinitely.

+Setting the value to 0 may lead to high memory usage if many players are online.
+and they move frequently, so it is recommended to set this to a reasonable value
+depending on your server's activity and player base size.
+A value of 600 (10 minutes) is a good balance for most servers.

 #### Required Certainty (`movement-pattern.certainty-threshold`)
 This is the minimum certainty required for a movement pattern to be considered suspicious.